FRESH IDEAS TO BRING STYLE TO YOUR HOMESign Up

 How to Choose a Sofa That Actually Fits Your Life

 I’ve lost count of how many people have told me they loved their sofa in the showroom and hated it six months later.
-Not because it suddenly looked bad, but because it didn’t work for their life in the way they expected.
-Too deep to sit on properly, too stiff to relax on, too delicate...
+Not because it suddenly looked bad, but because it didn’t work for their life in the way they expected, and that’s why it’s so important to understand how to choose a sofa...

 Read Full Bio